Skip to Content

 • 1 cup flour (whole wheat or all-purpose)

-• 1/2 cup water
+• ½ cup cool (but not cold) water

 To Feed the Starter

-• 1/2 cup water
+• ½ cup cool (but not cold) water

 Method

 2. After a few hours, move the starter to the refrigerator, and feed it regularly, at least once a week.
-To use, bring starter to room temperature and feed.
+To use, bring the starter to room temperature and feed.
 Once it doubles in size, it's ready to use.

-3. If you decide to store it at room temperature, you'll need to feed your starter everyday.
+3. If you decide to store it at room temperature, you'll need to feed your starter every day.

 Nutrition Info